Here’s a radical thought: what if capitalism and communism were the same thing?

 They blend “freedom” and “equality” without ever addressing power directly.
 Imagine putting a speed bump on a five-lane motorway.
 It might slow things down momentarily (and cause huge traffic), but then the car accelerates again, because the car was always going to accelerate.
 That’s what cars do!
 You haven’t changed the car, and yu haven’t changed the road.
 You’ve just made the ride slightly bumpier for about three seconds.

-This is, incidentally, the same structural critique I’ve made of venture capital and of the MBA industrial complex in previous pieces: that tinkering with the visible outputs of a system while leaving its underlying dynamics intact is not reform, but it looks good enough to momentarily satiate our desire for change.
+This is, incidentally, the same structural issue I’ve outlined of venture capital and of the MBA industrial complex in previous pieces: that messing around with the visible outputs of a system while leaving its underlying dynamics intact is not actually reforming anything, even if it looks good enough to momentarily satiate our desire for change.

-So the real question is not “how do we take capitalism or communism, and have a balanced version of them?”
-The real question is: does any system actually change the scaling mechanism itself?
-Does anything alter the engine, rather than just tapping the brake?
+Which means we need to get past asking the tired question of “how do we take capitalism or communism, and have a balanced version of them?” and move towards “does any system actually change the scaling mechanism itself?
+Does anything alter the engine, rather than just tapping the brake?”

 Which brings me, somewhat unexpectedly, to Islamic economics.